nixworks/public/news/2016/03/20/README.md

 ##### The Church of Jesus Christ of Latter-day Saints in Utah
 ### [Dallin H. Oaks dedicates the Provo City Center Temple, the 150th LDS temple and the second temple converted from an LDS tabernacle. ](/news/2016/03/20/dallin-h-oaks-dedicates-the-provo-city-center-temple-the-150th-lds-temple-and-the-second-temple-converted-from-an-lds-tabernacle.md)
-_Context: Provo City Center Temple, The Church of Jesus Christ of Latter-day Saints in Utah, LDS tabernacle, LDS temple, Dallin H. Oaks_
+_Context: LDS tabernacle, Dallin H. Oaks, The Church of Jesus Christ of Latter-day Saints in Utah, Provo City Center Temple, LDS temple_

 ##### Cleveland
 ### [The United States-based Sherwin-Williams Company agrees to acquire rival U.S. paint company Valspar Corporation in an all-cash deal valued at about $9.3 billion (8.2 billion euros). ](/news/2016/03/20/the-united-states-based-sherwin-williams-company-agrees-to-acquire-rival-u-s-paint-company-valspar-corporation-in-an-all-cash-deal-valued-a.md)